cmpnd-ai/dspy-cli/examples/discord-mod/src/discord_mod/readme.md

-## TODO
-- [ ] Proofread and adjust for structure.

----

-# Building a Discord moderation bot with DSPy
+# Moderating Discord with DSPy

-## The Problem

-I am one of the mods for the DSPy community discord.
-One of the most common things that happens is that people end up posting jobs in the #general channel.
-We want people to post jobs!
-But we do not want the main channel to be cluttered with intros or people advertising.
+There is a common annoyance among every Discord moderator: people posting in the wrong channels.

+In the DSPy community Discord, this happens most frequently with job related postings: people looking to hire and people looking to be hired.
+To be clear: we like job posts!
+We just don't want listings and resumes cluttering the main channel.

 It doesn't take long to delete the message and send a DM asking them to move it, but it certainly gets annoying.

+The good news is that getting AI to detect and take the action is pretty easy.

+## Specifying our task

-The good news is that classifying whether something is a job posting is pretty easy.
-We can expect most modern LLMs to do a good job at this.
+We expect most modern LLMs to do a good job at this.
 Like a REALLY good job.
 So I expect any errors to come from underspecification rather than LLM errors.

+This bot isn't meant to ban users or be a catch-all spam detector.
+If it happens to catch and delete a stray non-job spam message, that's upside, but really the use case is about moving job postings into the correct channel.

+### Sketching out the shape

+The main goal of this system is to **detect the primary intent of a message**.
+The intent can be job posting, job seeking, or neither.
+We also want the system to suggest an action, between deleting, moving, flagging, or allowing, depending on context.

+We also want to be notified as mods if there is an action taken, so that we can be aware if things start to break.

+#### Where There's Nuance

+Primary intent is a fuzzy line to draw.
+There are messages that have self-promotion in them, but the primary intent is not to promote.
+This line was chosen by talking to the team during the creation of this project.

-For instance:
+For example:
 > Oh yeah I see why GEPA is cool.
 In my last job, I used MIPRO to improve our LLM-as-a-judge for insurance document relevance inside a chat by 20%, and my manager + our customers were very happy.
 Ultimately, I’m now looking for the next challenge and I’m excited about applying GEPA to whatever my next problem is (P.S. pls DM if you’d like to chat about hiring me!).

-The primary intent of the message is to say that GEPA is cool, validate that they've used it at a company, and share the project they worked on.
+In this case, The primary intent of the message is to validate that they've used GEPA at a company, and share the project they worked on.
 Getting hired is secondary.
 As a team we talked about this, and it's about the primary intent, rather than the presence of anything hiring-related.

-## Designing the LLM pipeline

-This bot isn't meant to ban users or be a catch-all spam detector.
-If it happens to catch and delete a stray non-job spam message, that's upside, but really the use case is about moving job postings into the correct channel.

-### Sketching out the shape

-So what do we want this system to do?
-We want it to detect if the primary intent of a message is job-related or not, and suggest an action.
-We also want to be notified as mods if there is an action taken, so that we can be aware if things start to break.
+We will want to use in the message, author, and the channel it was posted in.
+All of these could provide relevant information.
+If a user named `dm_me_for_free_crypto` sends a sketchy message, the LLM should take the username into account.
+Same with channel.

+In `#help-channel`, if someone is struggling with a problem that requires a lot of extra help, it's totally fine for them to ask for help and offer compensation.
+It's only when someone posts exclusively in `#help-channel` saying they're looking for an AI engineer that we want to flag it.

+It's because of this contextual nuance that things look a little fuzzy, rather than the purer of `message: str -> is_job_related: bool` pipeline.

+Or the simpler pipeline: `if 'hiring' or 'job' in message: return True`

+#### Defining it as a signature

-Our pipeline starts to look something like:
+Our task, inputs, and outputs for the LLM starts to look something like:

 ```
 TASK:
 Determine if a discord message is either a job posting, looking for a job, or neither.
-If it is in the wrong channel, move it.

 INPUTS:
 - message: str